wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Call numbers

-We need call numbers to generate dentographs.
+To generate dentographs we need call numbers.
 Data from one's own library is most interesting, however that may not be possible, since not all institutions have the time, resources, or inclination to supply such data for research.
 Luckily there is a very large and easily accessible open data source on the web: [MARC records some libraries have uploaded to the Internet Archive](http://www.archive.org/details/ol_data) to help the [Open Library](http://openlibrary.org/).
 A number of libraries have made their data available, and I use three here:

 * [San Francisco Public Library MARC records](http://www.archive.org/details/SanFranPL01) (1 of 16; search for the others) (Dewey Decimal Classification)
 * [Toronto Public Library MARC records](http://www.archive.org/details/marc_toronto_public_library) (DDC)
 * [University of Toronto MARC records](http://www.archive.org/details/marc_university_of_toronto) (Library of Congress Classification)

-Two libraries supplied data to me on request, which I use later to compare to U Toronto:
+Two libraries supplied data to me on request, which I will use later to compare to U Toronto:

 * [University of Prince Edward Island](http://www.upei.ca/) provided a list of call numbers (LCC) and locations.
 My thanks to Melissa Belvadi of U PEI for doing this.
 * [York University Libraries](http://www.library.yorku.ca/), where I work, does not give open access to its MARC records, but I obtained a dump for this research.
 (We use LCC.)